The A-Z list of student clubs and organizations at Caldwell University.

 Delta Phi Epsilon

 DPhiE is an organization that is built on the bonds of sisterhood, pride in the sorority, and support for one another.
 Founded at New York University Law School on March 17, 1917, we are an International sorority and one of 26 social sororities that form the National Panhellenic Conference.
 Our mission is to provide a sisterhood experience rich with tradition, innovation and opportunities for growth.
 Our vision is to inspire and empower our sisterhood to engage in a lifetime of leadership and service, specifically through the Delta Phi Epsilon Education Foundation, Cystic Fibrosis Foundation and Anorexia Nervosa and Associated Disorders.
-Our chapter here at Caldwell College is the Gamma Lambda chapter, one of 89 chapters Internationally.
+Our chapter here at Caldwell University is the Gamma Lambda chapter, one of 89 chapters Internationally.
 Find out more about us and contact us from any of the links below!

 Kappa Beta Gamma

 The Sisters of Kappa Beta Gamma International Sorority are dedicated to improving its members morally, socially, and intellectually.
 As sisters, we are committed to bettering our schools and communities by offering friendship and leadership opportunities during and beyond our college days.
 KBG is a growing international non-Panhellenic woman’s social sorority founded on January 22, 1917 at Marquette University, with 18 chartered collegiate chapters and more than 1,000 alumnae members.
 Our philanthropic partner is The Special Olympics.
-At Caldwell College, the Rho chapter is individually unique, but together complete.
+At Caldwell University, the Rho chapter is individually unique, but together complete.
 Our local philanthropy is the Let Them Be Little x2 foundation.
 We are a group of fun-loving girls that like to have a good time, while upholding the standards of our sisterhood.
 Please explore the links below to learn more about our organization and contact us!

 Advisor - Tim Kessler-Cleary